-- AliwareMQ for IoT provides P2P messages based on the standard MQTT protocol.
-These messages are special messages because they can be directly sent to a specific target MQTT client without going through regular subscription relationship matching.
-For details, see P2P messaging model.
+- Message Queue for MQTTA special type of message that is provided based on the standard MQTT protocol.
+This type of message can be directly sent to a specified target MQTT client without subscription matching.
+For more information, see P2P Messaging model (MQTT).

-- Real-time communication is a network communication method that is mainly used for the audio and video fields.
-Currently, the mainstream application scenarios include audio calling, video calling, and video conferencing.
+- A real-time network communication method for the voice and video fields.
+Currently, the mainstream use cases include voice calling, video calling, and video conferencing.